The first Waldorf School in Guatemala

 At Escuela Caracol we seek to facilitate our students with the tools needed to fully develop as human beings.

 The new building s construction is on!
 Its been five weeks already since the construction began.
 The workers are working incredibly fast, we expect to be inaugurating the two classrooms soon.

 Support Escuela Caracol

 Indigenous Maya families make up 80% of Escuela Caracol’s students, whose tuition the school funds.
-Although our shared language is Spanish, Mayan language Kaqchikel and Mayan ceremony are also a part of the curriculum here.
-Our students come from five of the nearest towns and receive a free snack each day.
+Although our shared language is Spanish, Mayan language Kaqchikel and Mayan Worldview elements are also a part of the curriculum here.
+Our students come from Lake Atitlán area and receive a free snack each day.

 At Escuela Caracol, we know that teachers foster the warm and supportive environment for our students.
 Andrea Arrivillaga Hurtado – a founding member of the school and lead teacher – shares her experiences at Escuela Caracol, and how it’s shaped her perspective of what it means to be a teacher.

 Las y los caracolitos de quinto y sexto primaria comparten con nosotros la canción: Lanza una sonrisa al aire.